ArtifexSoftware/mupdf/platform/android/viewer/ReadMe.txt

 This should build the java wrapper.

-14) Now start the emulator by executing:
+14) Now, either attach your physical device, or start the emulator by executing:

        emulator -avd FroyoEm

-This will take a while to full start up (be patient).
+The emulator will take a while to start up fully (be patient).

-15) We now need to give the demo file something to chew on, so let's copy a file into the SD card image of the emulator (this should only need to be done once).
-With the emulator running type:
+15) We now need to give the demo file something to chew on, so let's copy a file into the SD card image of the device (this should only need to be done once).
+With the device attached (or emulator running) type:

        adb push ../../MyTests/pdf_reference17.pdf /mnt/sdcard/Download/test.pdf